daniil4udo/utils/README.md

 - urlTemplate
 - zipcelx

+# Auto imports

+To use utils with `unplugin-auto-import` plugin, simply include `dist/autoImportUtilsPreset.json` to the presets options
 ## Contributing

 Got an idea for a new feature?
 Found a bug?
 Contributions are welcome!
 Please [open up an issue](https://github.com/daniil4udo/utils/issues) or [make a pull request](https://makeapullrequest.com/).